A method for optically trapping nanospheres at micron range from a tilted mirror: Experimental Setup

 Once trapped, the pressure in the chamber is brought to $2$ Torr and the 45 degree reflective conducting surface, which is roughly $2$ mm away from the particle along the z-axis initially, is brought towards the particle via a nanopositioning stage (RS Scientific).
 As the optical focus approaches the reflective surface, a new optical potential is formed as shown in Fig. \ref{fig:setup}a and Fig. \ref{fig:potentialcontour1}.
 This new optical potential is calculated using Eq.
 1 and takes the focus to be at the surface.
 Additionally, Fig. \ref{fig:setup}b shows an image from a SWIR infrared camera depicting the trapping objective, launch slide, collection lenses, and tilted surface after it has begun moving towards the trapped particle.
 The transition of the particle into the tilted lattice trap occurs when the single beam potential becomes weak enough compared to the nearby standing wave potential (See Fig. \ref{fig:potentialcontour1}).
 Note that while the motional degrees of freedom in the single beam tweezer are defined along the lab frame axes denoted $\{x, y, z\}$ as labeled in Fig. \ref{fig:setup}c, once the particle has transitioned into the tilted lattice trap, the motion is along a new set of coordinates defined by the angle of the reflective surface relative to the incident beam.
 We denote this right handed coordinate system as $\{x', y', z'\}$ where the $z'$ axis is defined as normal to the reflective surface.
 The reflecting conductive surface (Norcada Inc.) is a $10$ mm$\times 500$ $\mu$m Si frame with a $10$ nm Ti and $100$ nm Au coating.
 Located at the center of the frame is a $2$ mm$\times 150$ nm low stress SiN membrane also with the Au coating.
-For these experiments, only the thicker frame is used.
+The Au coating is done via electron beam assisted evaporation.
+In this work only the thicker frame is used due to geometrical constraints associated with its mounting stage in the current setup.

 The polarization of the trapping light is chosen along the $x$-direction because this polarization state is unchanged upon reflection off of the tilted surface for the geometry shown here.
 In contrast, the orthogonal polarization state (y-direction) upon reflection becomes rotated by $90$ degrees resulting in zero interference.
 This polarization dependence allows for \textit{in-situ} tunability of the potential depth (see Fig. \ref{fig:column_figures}) and distance to the surface.
 In practice, the polarization of the trapping beam is measured by picking off a small portion of light after the reflective surface and sending it to a polarimeter (Thorlabs PAX1000IR2).